Variational multiscale method: Stabilization Parameter Properties

+In fact, one can show that the $\tau$ thus calculated allows one to compute the linear functional $\int_{\Omega} u \, dx$ exactly.

 VMS turbulence modeling for large-eddy simulations of incompressible flows

 The idea of VMS turbulence modeling for Large Eddy Simulations(LES) of incompressible Navier–Stokes equations was introduced by Hughes et al. in 2000 and the main idea was to use - instead of classical filtered techniques - variational projections.